-Colleen is a Fellow Member of Governance Institute Australia, the Institute of Chartered Secretaries and Administrators (UK), and Member, Australian Institute of Company Directors.
+Colleen is a Fellow Member of Governance Institute Australia and the Institute of Chartered Secretaries and Administrators (UK), and Member of Australian Institute of Company Directors.

-Please contact the office for individual contact details.
+Please click here to contact the office for individual contact details.

 From time to time Board vacancies arise.
 Please let us know if you wish to register an interest in Board vacancies.
 Otherwise, the Board is elected at the Annual General Meeting each year, between September and November.